-A. Proposed Name of Branch The naming convention is in the format of ASALH Organizing XYZ Branch .
-Indicate if th branch is being named in honor of a symbolic/iconic figure, and identify that person and the contribution made to warrant such honor.
+A. Proposed Name of Branch

+The naming convention is in the format of ASALH Organizing XYZ Branch .
+Indicate if the branch is being named in honor of a symbolic/iconic figure, and identify that person and contribution made to warrant such honor.
 Living individuals cannot receive such honor.

+В. Area that the Branch will Serve

+Defi Define the geographic area and community that the branch will serve.

+De muletien

+C. Population

-B. Area that the Branch will Serve Define the geographic area and community that the branch will serve.
-C. Population 1.
-What is the African American population of the proposed service area?
+1. What is the African American population of the proposed service area?

 2. What is the total population of the proposed service area?

+D Mambara Interested in Forming a Drongh

-D. Members Interested in Forming a Branch List the members who will be working together to create the branch, along with their contac information and affiliations.
-A minimum of eight members in good standing is required as a organizing branch.
-Name Email Phone # Affiliation
+D. Members Interested in Forming a Branch

+List the members who will be working together to create the branch along with their contact information and affiliations.
+A minimum of 8 members in good standing is required as an Organizing Branch.

+Nan e Email Phone # Affiliation

+E. Community Interest

+Are there any community and/or institutional organizations interested in supporting engaging with the proposed branch?
+Please explain. g and/or

+F. Membership

-E. Community Interest Are there any community and/or institutional organizations interested in supporting and/or engaging with the proposed branch?
-Please explain.
-F. Membership Briefly describe how you will ensure that the membership level does not fall below eight members as an organizing branch.
-G. Leadership Roles Are there at least three interested members listed above who are committed to assuming leadership roles on an organizing committee to advance the branch to charter status?
-H. Additional Information Provide any additional information you believe would be helpful to our initial review of your application.
-Your Information Name: Phone #: Address: Email address: Signature: Fignature: Submit completed form to VPformembership@ASALH.org
+Briefly describe how you will ensure that the membership level does not fall below as an Organizing Branch.
+8 members

+G. Leadership Roles

+Are there at least three (3) of the interested members listed above who are committee assuming leadership roles on an organizing committee to advance the branch to characteristic description.

+H. Additional Information

+Provide any additional information you believe would be helpful to our initial revie application. ew of your

+Your Information

+Name: Phone #:

+Address: Email address:

+Signature:

+Submit completed form to the Vice President for Membership at VPformembership @asalh.org